Names and Attributes

 Intimidation, crime network surround (they’re everywhere)

-It’s a fight world, everybody’s fighting, feel like a person has to get in a group to have some protection
+It’s a fight world, everybody’s fighting, feel like a person has to get in a group to have some protection against the

 Culture, people are in gangs in this culture